Matt Kanwit was awarded the College Dissertation Year Fellowship for 2013-14.

 In addition to these departmental awards, students from the Department of Spanish and Portuguese apply and receive many awards announced by the College of Arts and Sciences and the University Graduate School, such as the Dissertation Year Fellowship, the Wells Fellowship, and the John Edwards Fellowship.
 Foreign Language Area Study (FLAS) fellowships from the Center for Latin American and Caribbean Studies are frequently won by students in the department.
 For a list of awards, please see the University Graduate School's and the College of Arts and Sciences' announcements.

-For more information, please contact Ms. Jennifer Brown in the Graduate Office.
+For more information, please contact the Graduate Office.